Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 Internal stressors may also be linked to the growth of bacteria and fungi on the scalp, which can cause it to get dry and flaky, leading to itchiness.

 Are some people more likely to have anxiety-related itching than others?
-Psychogenic itching is still poorly understood, and researchers don’t know its true prevalenceTrusted Source.
+Psychogenic itching is still poorly understood, and researchers don’t know its true prevalence.
 That’s partly because people tend to visit their doctors, rather than mental health professionals, when they experience itchy skin of unknown cause.

-Some researchTrusted Source suggests that psychogenic itch is most common in females between the ages of 30 and 45 years old.
+Some research suggests that psychogenic itch is most common in females between the ages of 30 and 45 years old.

 Psychogenic itching may also accompany other psychiatric disorders, such as: